 Today, neurological disorders affect 1 billion worldwide.
 The fastest growing population is Parkinson’s disease (PD).
 The latest estimated statistics:

-- There is one certainty for people with PD: IT ALWAYS GETS WORSE.
+- There is one certainty for patients with PD: It always gets worse.

 Summit for Stem Cell Foundation History:

 Summit for Stem Cell Foundation (Summit) began as a small group of people with Parkinson’s disease, advocates, friends and families who were seeking knowledge about new therapies for alleviating the symptoms of their disease. (see volunteers left)

 Ten years ago the foundation found Dr. Jeanne Loring (at Scripps Research Institute) is a world renown pioneer in the field of human stem cell research.
 After attending a presentation at Dr. Loring’s lab, the group began fundraising to support a PD project in her lab. (see above right).
 With the funds raised by the foundation, Dr. Loring’s lab launched a research project that made use of her lab’s ability to produce induced pluripotent stem cells (ipsc’s) from skin cells; these cells have the same abilities as stem cells obtained from embryos produced in IVF clinics: They can live forever and generate any cell type in the body.
 The most unique attribute ipsc’s posses is they are autologous.
 The ipsc’s, being sourced from the patient’s skin cells, match the DNA of the patient! (see left and below right)